Richard Milhous Nixon was the 37th president of the United States, serving from 1969 to 1974.

 Richard Nixon said he was suspicious of Kissinger, though the National Security Advisor referred to their meeting as his "encounter with history".

-Americans received their first glimpse into Chinese life through the cameras which accompanied Pat Richard Nixon, who toured the city of Beijing and visited communes, schools, factories, and hospitals.
+Americans took their first glance into everyday Chinese life through the cameras that accompanied Pat Richard Nixon, who toured the city of Beijing and visited communes, schools, factories, and hospitals.

 When Richard Nixon took office, about 300 American soldiers were dying each week in Vietnam, and the war was widely unpopular in the United States, the subject of ongoing violent protests.